Woop-Chain/sdk/packages/woop-contract/README.md

 # @woop-js/contract

 This package provides a collection of apis to create, deploy, and interact with smart contracts.
-In Woop, smart contracts all fully EVM compatible and the formats and terminologies match 1-to-1 with EVM smart contracts.
+In WoopChain, smart contracts all fully EVM compatible and the formats and terminologies match 1-to-1 with EVM smart contracts.

 ## Installation